dave-melillo/trilogy_blockchain/M3/README.md

 ## Module 3 Challenge
 ---

-Compiler, Deployement, Set Account and Deposit Screen Shots below.
+Compiler, Deployment, Set Account and Deposit Screen Shots below.
 Was not able to get withdrawals to work :(

 ---
 ![saquan-image]('m1.png')